 Firstly, what is Black Friday?

 The sales bonanza – always held on the first Friday after Thanksgiving – originated in the US as a way for retailers to boost sales.
-Today Black Friday signifies the kickoff of the heightened retail silly season, continuing through to post Christmas.
-The name was first penned by police officers in Philadelphia to describe the chaotic traffic conditions created by the sales, but has since been embraced by retailers who aim to put their profits in black (as opposed to red).
+Today Black Friday signifies the kickoff of the retail silly season, continuing through to after Christmas.
+The name was first coined by police officers in Philadelphia to describe the chaotic traffic conditions created by the sales, but has since been embraced by retailers who aim to put their profits in the black (as opposed to in the red).

 While the day in the US continues to trigger mayhem (and we will await the next instalment of phone-recorded fights over toys, rushing crowds and general madness), Australians have to date taken a more subtle approach, with many retailers offering their deals online to consumers preferring the safety of their couch (or work desks.. shhhh).

-Australia Post General Manager of eCommerce and International, Ben Franzi said November had become a busy period for Australia Post.
+Australia Post General Manager Parcel & Express Services/Intermediaries, Ben Franzi said November had become a busy period for Australia Post.

 A Myer spokesperson said their customers were increasingly opting for an online shopping experience, clicking and then collecting their new purchase instore.

 “Cyber sales are growing in popularity with the Australian consumer and Myer actively participates with sales events such as our own Cyber Weekend and more recently with Click Frenzy,” they told Canstar.

 “In July 2017 the Click and Collect option represented 15% of all online orders.”

 More and more retailers are jumping on board the Black Friday bandwagon in Australia, including JB Hi-Fi, Kogan, eBay and Harvey Norman.
 Some retailers, including Amazon, have even started their sales early.